Mario-RC/tf_chatbot_seq2seq/README.md

 [a9]: https://github.com/Marsan-Ma/tf_chatbot_seq2seq_antilm/blob/master/README2.md

-## In Layman's terms

-I explained some detail about the features and some implementation tricks [here][a9].

 ## Just tell me how it works

 #### Clone the repository

-    git clone github.com/Marsan-Ma/tf_chatbot_seq2seq_antilm.git
+    git clone github.com/Mario-RC/tf_chatbot_seq2seq_antilm.git

 #### Prepare for Corpus
-You may find corpus such as twitter chat, open movie subtitle, or ptt forums from [my chat corpus repository][b1].
+You may find corpus such as twitter chat, open movie subtitle, or ptt forums from [this chat corpus repository][b1].
 You need to put it under path like:

     tf_chatbot_seq2seq_antilm/works/<YOUR_MODEL_NAME>/data/train/chat.txt